I've been diagnosed with LADA — latent autoimmune diabetes in adults. What's the difference between it and other forms of diabetes?

 See more Expert Answers

-- Causes of diabetes.
-National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/diabetes/causes.
-Accessed Oct 3, 2016.
+- Symptoms and causes of diabetes.
+National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/diabetes/overview/symptoms-causes.
+Accessed April 18, 2019.